+Today on What On What’s Good with Jovin Tardif, I am here with Hal Johnson.
 As you may or may not know, sports and fitness have always played a pivotal role in my life.
 Growing up, I had the pleasure to watch a particular couple on the screen tell their story.
 The message was clear.
 “Keep fit and have fun.”
-Recently, I had the honor to talk to one of the members of Body Break Hal Johnson over the phone to discuss healthy living through fitness and nutrition.
+Recently, I had the honour to talk to one of the members of Body Break Hal Johnson over the phone to discuss healthy living through fitness and nutrition.

 Quick bio: Hal Johnson grew up in Toronto with his parents and sister.
 In high school, he was the captain of the hockey, baseball, basketball, and football teams.
 After his high school graduation, he focused on baseball and attended the University of Colorado on a baseball scholarship.
 Hal earned a business degree and was an all-star first baseman.
 He represented Canada at the World Baseball Championship.
 Joanne Mcleod (his life-partner) joined the track team in high school.
 A 4 time National and 7-time Provincial hurdle champion and represented Canada at many tracks meets around the world.

 I thought with 25+ years of keeping us fit with a smile, it would be fun to have a quick 90-second interview with BodyBreak.
 Please enjoy!

 1. Can you tell us a little about Body Break?

 Body Break is about keeping fit and having fun.
 Going out and staying active.
 In sharing our story we hope to inspire others to make changes in their own life.